Igrium/rl_among_us/docs/socket_coms.md

 (TESTING ONLY)

 This arguement-less command requests that the server start the game.
 It is used for testing games without the emergency button connected.

+---

+**Meetings**

+`presentAtMeeting`

+This arguement-less command should be called when a player indicates that they've arrived at the meeting location and are ready to talk.
+Will only be respected if a meeting has been called.

+---

+`vote [target: string]`

+Used to tell the server who a player voted for.
+Can only be called once per meeting.

+`target`: The name of the player who was voted for, or "SKIP" if voting to skip.